 - A Member of Legislative Assembly, or MLA, is a representative elected by the voters of an electoral district to the Legislature of a State in the Indian system of Government.
 An electoral district (also known as a constituency) is a distinct territorial subdivision for holding a separate election for a seat in a legislative body. - Winner of this seat in the constituency is termed as an MLA and has the power to manage the functioning of the constituency. - In Mumbai, each constituency has further been divided into administrative wards and a municipal Councillor is elected to oversee the functioning of each ward.
-Hence, there is a clear delegation of responsibilities at the ground level. - Since, our study focused on evaluating the performance of MLAs it was necessary to cover and represent all the assembly constituencies to which each of these MLAs belonged.
+Hence, there is a clear delegation of responsibilities at the ground level.

-- Hence, we decided to cover a sample from each constituency.
+- Since, our study focused on evaluating the performance of MLAs it was necessary to cover and represent all the assembly constituencies to which each of these MLAs belonged. - Hence, we decided to cover a sample from each constituency.
 However, it is also known that constituencies differ in size as calculated in terms of area coverage and population.
-The number of the wards within each assembly constituency also differs. - Mumbai has 227 municipal wards which represent 36 assembly constituencies.
-In order to represent the assembly constituency by its size we decided to cover all the 227 municipal wards equally, with a sample of 105 in each ward.
-This helped us to ensure that we covered assembly constituencies on the basis of their size.
-I.e. assembly constituencies with a larger number of municipal wards have a larger number of respondents in our sample. - The initial total sample for the study covered: 227 municipal wards x 105 respondents = 23835 respondents. - Next step was to define the target group for the study.
-We finalised on covering within each ward: - Both Males & Females - □ 18 years and above (eligible to vote) & - Once the target group was defined, quotas for representing gender and age groups were set. - The quotas were set on the basis of age and gender split available through Indian Readership Study (Large scale baseline study conducted nationally by Media Research Users Council (MRUC) & Hansa Research group for Mumbai Region. - The required information was collected through face to face interviews with the help of structured questionnaire. - In order to meet the respondent, following sampling process was followed: - 105 interviews were conducted in each municipal ward. - 2 3 prominent areas in the ward were identified and the sample was divided amongst them.
-These areas were mainly crowded areas such as market place, railway stations, malls etc. - Respondents were intercepted in these areas and the required information was obtained from them. - Sample composition of age & gender was corrected to match the universe profile using the baseline data from IRS.
-(Refer to Weighting paragraph on page 59) - The final sample spread achieved for each assembly constituency is as given on the next page.
+The number of the wards within each assembly constituency also differs. - The total sample for the study covered for 32 MLA Assembly constituency = 22,053 respondents. - Next step was to define the target group for the study.
+We finalised on covering within each ward: - Both Males & Females - □ 18 years and above (eligible to vote) - Once the target group was defined, quotas for representing gender and age groups were set. - The quotas were set on the basis of age and gender split available through Indian Readership Study, a large scale baseline study conducted nationally by Media Research Users Council (MRUC) & Hansa Research group for Mumbai Region. - The required information was collected through face to face household interviews with the help of structured questionnaire. - In order to meet the respondent, following sampling process was followed: - 2 3 prominent areas in the ward were identified and the sample was divided amongst them. - Respondents were intercepted in households in these areas and the required information was obtained from them. - Sample composition of age & gender was corrected to match the universe profile using the baseline data from IRS.
+(Refer to Weighting paragraph on page 65) - The final sample spread achieved for each assembly constituency is as follows: